 - (6) You must scrupulously follow the instructions of the Test Administrator and Board Representative at the examination venue.
 If you violate the instructions/rules, it would be treated as a case of misconduct/ adoption of unfair means and such a candidate would be liable for debarment from appearing for examinations for a period as decided by RBISB. - (7) During the examination, use of calculators (separate or with watch), books, note books, written notes, pagers, cell phones (with or without camera facility) or any similar electronic communication devices, etc. will not be allowed.
-Candidates are advised not to bring any of the banned items including cell phones/pagers to the venue of the examination as safety arrangements cannot be assured.
+Candidates are advised not to bring any of the banned items including pagers to the venue of the examination as safety arrangements cannot be assured.
 Candidates found resorting to any unfair means or malpractice or any misconduct while appearing for the examination including giving/ receiving help to/from any candidate during the examination will be disqualified.
-The candidates should be vigilant to ensure that no other candidate is able to copy from his/her answers. - (8) Your responses (answers) will be analysed with other candidates to detect patterns of similarity of right and wrong answers.
-If in the analytical procedure adopted in this regard, it is inferred/concluded that the responses have been shared and scores obtained are not genuine/valid, your candidature may be cancelled.
+The candidates should be vigilant to ensure that no other candidate is able to copy from his/her answers.
+AarogyaSetu status display at the entry gate, candidates will be required to switch off their mobile phones, and deposit it at the designated location, to be collected while exiting. - (8) Your responses (answers) will be analysed with other candidates to detect patterns of similarity of right and wrong answers.
+If in the analytical procedure adopted in this regard, it is inferred/ concluded that the responses have been shared and scores obtained are not genuine/valid, your candidature may be cancelled.
 Any candidate who is found copying or receiving or giving assistance or engaging in any behaviour unbecoming of a candidate will not be considered for assessment.
 The Board may take further action against such candidates as deemed fit by it. - (9) You should bring with you a ball-point pen.
 A sheet of paper will be provided which can be used for rough work or taking down the question number you would like to review at the end of the test before submitting your answers.
-After the test is over you MUST hand over this sheet(s) of paper to the Test Administrator before leaving the venue. - (10) A candidate who is or has been declared by the Board guilty of impersonation or of submitting fabricated document/s which have been tampered with or of making statements which are incorrect or false or of suppressing material information or otherwise resorting to any other irregular or improper means of obtaining admission to examination or of using or attempting to use unfair means in the examination hall or misbehavior in the examination hall may be debarred permanently or for a specified period -

-- (i) By the Board from admission to any examination or appearance at any interview held by the Board for selection of the candidates, and - (ii) By the Bank from employment under it, and - (iii) If already in the service of the Bank, be liable to disciplinary action under the appropriate rules.
+After the test is over you MUST hand over this sheet(s) of paper at the end of exam by putting it in the designated drop-box. - (10) A candidate who is or has been declared by the Board guilty of impersonation or of submitting fabricated document/s which have been tampered with or of making statements which are incorrect or false or of suppressing material information or otherwise resorting to any other irregular or improper means of obtaining admission to examination or of using or attempting to use unfair means in the examination hall or misbehavior in the examination hall may be debarred permanently or for a specified period - - (i) By the Board from admission to any examination or appearance at any interview held by the Board for selection of the candidates, and - (ii) By the Bank from employment under it, and - (iii) If already in the service of the Bank, be liable to disciplinary action under the appropriate rules.

-(11) Note for Person with Disability (PWD):
+(11) Note for Person with Benchmark Disability (PwBD):